What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 - Receipt of nationally or internationally recognized prizes or awards

-- Membership in professional associations requiring outstanding achievements
+- Membership in professional associations (based on outstanding achievement)

-- Published material about the alien in professional or major media
+- Published material about you in professional or major media

-- Participation as a judge of the work of others (e.g., peer review)
+- Judging the work of others in your field (e.g., peer review)

 - Original contributions of major significance